-Three very different and powerful women having such a passion for perfume makes for fascinating reading where seduction, fashion, captivity and politics being intricately woven into their love for everything that is fragrant.
+Three very different and powerful women having such a passion for perfume makes for fascinating reading with seduction, fashion, captivity and politics being intricately woven into their love for everything that is fragrant.

 Cleopatra the Queen of Egypt